danielschwensen/danielschwensen.github.io/_posts/2019-04-07-compile-cSharp-source-file.md

 categories: blog development windows linux
 tags: Linux Windows
 ---
-Enable Windows Subsystem for Linux on your Windows device

 1. To enable Windows Subsystem for Linux (WSL) on your computer, you need to run the following powershell command as an admin:

 {% highlight Powershell %}